themeselection/sneat-bootstrap-html-laravel-admin-template-free/README.md

 ## Changelog 📆

 Please refer to the [CHANGELOG](CHANGELOG.md) file.
-We will add a detailed release notes to each new release.
+We will add detailed release notes to each new release.

 ## NOTE 🏷️

-**We request you to keep ThemeSelection credit link in the footer section.**
+**We request you to keep the ThemeSelection credit link in the footer section.**

 ## Looking For Premium Admin Templates ?? 👀